Luca-Skyline/Up-Beat/README.md

 **Zachary Wellborn (User Interfacing and Graphics Implementation):** In charge of implementing graphics for user interaction.
 Collects information from the user and sends it to Luca.

-**Jenna Tran (Generalist, Data Transfer, and Procedural Systems):** In charge of ensuring proper logistics of information during both "choke points" and ensuring proper cooperation among systems.
+**Jenna Tran (Graphics Creation, Data Transfer, and Procedural Systems):** In charge of ensuring proper logistics of information during both "choke points" and ensuring proper cooperation among systems.
+Artist for visuals.
 Helps where needed, in particular the infrastructure for procedural music generation.

 **Maggie Cole (Graphics Creation, Testing, and GitHub Management):** In charge of producing graphics and testing the output of the procedural music generator.
 Works with Luca and Jenna to make improvements in the software's musical awareness.